That was dumb! I can’t believe I did it again.

 Believe me, at times I’ve had problems sticking with these and other holiday decisions, too.

-So why is it so hard to maintain our resolve — even for just one night?
+Why is it so hard to maintain our resolve—even for just one night?

 Maybe You Made The Wrong Decision

 The wrong decision?
-Does that mean you should you have decided:
+Does that mean you should have decided to:

-- to spend all the money you want?
+- spend all the money you want?
 (That’s what credit cards are for!)

-- to give everyone an earful of your political opinions?
+- give everyone an earful of your political opinions?
 (How have they survived without knowing?)

 “I won’t eat too much food at the holiday party” sounds like a reasonable goal.